fullstack412/AWS-serverless-starter/README.md

 ## About the author

-This project is maintaned by [György Balássy](https://linkedin.com/in/balassy).
+The original author of this project is [Gyorgy Balassy](https://linkedin.com/in/balassy).